JannikWempe/blog.jannikwempe.com/ckvsk5rdd06d5cms1b94e33ro.md

-## Container Queries in Svelte using Svelte actions
+## Container Queries in Svelte using Svelte Actions

 Container queries are a neat upcoming CSS feature enabling us developers to build more reusable components.
 But they [aren't available in browsers just yet](https://caniuse.com/css-container-queries).